Faizanahmedsy/Cult-of-Nerds/README.md

 Cult of Nerds is a not for profit organization developed for computer science enthusiasts from teir 3 colleges in india

-**Note** At this stage it is incomplete, it will be completed before 31st of July 2023 We are planning to make a github repo, a website for curriculum, a mobile app to track your progress, and discord server for discussions
+**Note** At this stage it is incomplete, it will be completed before 31st of August 2023 We are planning to make a github repo, a website for curriculum, a mobile app to track your progress, and discord server for discussions

 Discord Community - https://discord.gg/xhgguJdJ